Moonbase59/azuracast_xmltv/README.md

 More info will follow soon…

+Note this _may_ work on Windows machines, but I don’t know.
+I’m a Linux guy.

 ## Installation

 - Download `azuracast_xmltv`, put it in a location that’s in your path (on Linux servers, you can use `/usr/local/bin`, on desktop systems `~/.local/bin` or `~/bin` is usually also good).